The True Identity of Yashar’al

 Ancestral Power and Exile: Congo Kingdom Tribes (Kongo, Angola Bantu)

-Identified with Congo tribes, particularly those linked to the Kongo Kingdom, the tribe of Re’uven (Reuben) is associated with the status and responsibility of the firstborn:
+Identified with the Congo tribes, particularly those connected to the historic Kongo Kingdom, the tribe of Re’uven is associated with the rank and responsibility of the firstborn son of Ya’aqob.

 “Re’uven, thou art my firstborn, my might, and the beginning of my strength, the excellency of dignity, and the excellency of power.”

-This ancestral dignity and power is reflected in the historical grandeur of the Kongo Kingdom (flourishing c.
-1390–1857), which ruled millions and established sophisticated political, spiritual, and judicial systems across Central Africa.
+This ancestral dignity and strength finds reflection in the grandeur of the Kongo Kingdom (flourishing c.
+1390–1857), which ruled over millions and maintained advanced political, spiritual, and judicial systems across Central Africa.

-However, the prophetic warning that follows Re’uven’s blessing is also significant:
+However, the prophetic warning tied to Re’uven’s destiny is also key:

 “Unstable as water, thou shalt not excel…”

-This instability is not seen as the loss of identity, but as the spiritual and geographic upheaval caused by the scattering, colonization, and enslavement.
-The region corresponding to modern-day Congo, Angola, and the broader Bantu belt became one of the most heavily targeted zones during the transatlantic slave trade, with over 1 million souls enslaved from this area alone.
+This “instability” is not a condemnation of identity, but a prophetic marker of the disruption caused by colonization, enslavement, and diaspora.
+The regions of modern-day Congo, Angola, and the Bantu-speaking belt became some of the most heavily targeted areas during the transatlantic slave trade, with over 1 million souls enslaved from this region alone.

-African Link: Bantu-speaking Peoples (Central & Southern Africa – Congo Region)
+• African Link: Bantu-speaking peoples of Central & Southern Africa — especially Congo and Angola

 Shim’on